msestak/MySQLinstall/README.md

 # NAME

 MySQLinstall - is installation script (modulino) that installs MySQL::Sandbox using cpanm, MySQL in a sandbox, additional engines like TokuDB and Deep and updates configuration.
-To install Perl use Perlinstall.pm.
+If you want to install newer Perl on your machine you can use ["To install Perl use Perlinstall.pm."](#to-install-perl-use-perlinstall-pm)

 # SYNOPSIS